leonstel/leonstel.github.io/drafts/gmap4.md

 if the input marker is a discoverable mutant.
 Those function keeps conditional marker checken maintainable and flexible.

+The input param marker is a marker on google maps, which you created with one of the factories

 ```
 // src/app/map/markers.ts